mehulagg/gitlab/doc/user/group/saml_sso/index.md

 access.

 If a user is not a member of any of the mapped SAML groups, they will be removed from the GitLab group.
-For example, if you are using group links to assign `Owner` level access in a top-level group, you should also have a catch-all group link to ensure users are not accidentally removed for not having a mapped SAML group.
+For example, if you are using group links to assign `Owner` level access in a top-level group, you should also have a group for the rest of your members to ensure users are not accidentally removed for not having a mapped SAML group.

 ## Glossary